Marguerite Manteau-Rao’s Blog

 The Search for Well Being: Treating the whole person in the new healthcare era

-Humankind Radio Program for NPR
+Humankind Radio Program aired on NPR’s KQED

 Segment 2: Here’s the story of a frightening situation that could happen to any of us.
 When a California attorney, Deb Graceffa , started experiencing strange symptoms an initial diagnosis pointed to a potentially crippling illness.
 But high-tech testing and conventional medicine failed to arrest her symptoms, which continued to worsen.
 After trying numerous doctors, she was referred to a respected physician, University of California medical professor Rick McKinney, who is deeply experienced in integrative care.
 His approach differed from the others’ and led to a fairly rapid diagnosis requiring minor, mostly natural treatments that gave rapid relief.
 We hear from the physician and grateful patient about the nature of their communication.
 More